Adyen/adyen-commercetools/extension/docs/DeploymentGuide.md

 ### AWS Lambda

 1. For deployment to AWS Lambda, zip the extensions folder and specify `src/lambda.handler` as the entry point for the AWS Lambda function.
-2. While using the AWS Lambda option **it will NOT create** the commercetools custom types resources and commercetools HTTP API extension for you.
-Please follow the statements in [creating commercetools resources manually](#creating-resources-manually) section.
+2. When the extension module is run as AWS Lambda **it will NOT create** the required resources like custom types or commercetools API extension for you.
+Please follow the [manual resource creation guide](#creating-resources-manually) instead.